ialopezg/boilerplate/README.md

 ## License

 Copyright © 2022 - Boilerplate Platform.
-This source code is licensed under the Proprietary License found in the [LICENSE](LICENSE) file.
+This source code is licensed under MIT License found in the [LICENSE](LICENSE) file.

 ---